 The course begins early in the morning on the first day.
 You are welcome to arrive the night before the course starts if this is more convenient for you.
 Dinner will be available for folks arriving early.

-If you are a VOBS staff and are planning to arrive earlier than 1 night before the course begins or stay overnight after the course ends, you must approve this early-arrival or late-departure with the staffing director, Abby Dare.
+If you are a VOBS staff and are planning to arrive earlier than 1 night before the course begins or stay overnight after the course ends, you must approve this early-arrival or late departure with the staffing director.
+If you are a non-VOBS staff please indicate your time of arrival to, Megan Thiele during the registration process.

-Cell phone reception at the basecamp can be spotty.
-If your family/friends need to reach you and are not able to connect via cell phone, they can call the Outward Bound WFR coordinator, Jennie, at: 218-491-6788.
-She will relay any messages and/or help you connect via landline.
+Cell phone reception at the base camp can be spotty.
+If your family/friends need to reach you and are not able to connect via cell phone, they can call the Outward Bound WFR coordinator, Megan, at 218-491-6790.
+She will relay any messages and/or help you connect via a landline.

 If you need to receive mail while you're here the address is:

 Dietary restrictions or other needs: We can accommodate a variety of dietary restrictions, allergies, and other needs.
 Please note these needs on your enrollment paperwork before returning it.
-If you neglected to include this information in your enrollment paperwork and/or need to update your information, please contact Greta at the VOBS Admissions office: 218-491-6787 or firstname.lastname@example.org
+If you neglected to include this information in your enrollment paperwork and/or need to update your information, please contact Megan at the VOBS Admissions office: 218-491-6790 or firstname.lastname@example.org

 Prevention of Tick-Borne Diseases